 Nonalcoholic Fatty Liver Disease (NAFLD)

-Although nonalcoholic fatty liver disease (NAFLD) is associated with obesity, the underlying mechanisms are not fully understood.
+Although nonalcoholic fatty liver disease (NAFLD) is associated with obesity, the underlying mechanisms are not entirely understood.

-There is evidence suggesting that OSA may increase the risk of NAFLD in people with obesity (15).
-It has been suggested that intermittent fall in blood oxygen levels in OSA may damage liver cells and exacerbate NAFLD in people with obesity (16).
+There is evidence suggesting that OSA may increase the risk of NAFLD in people with obesity (14).
+It has been suggested that intermittent fall in blood oxygen levels in OSA may damage liver cells and exacerbate NAFLD in individuals with obesity (15).